CaixdLab/CL4CaPro/README.md

 The TCGA dataset can be downloaded from the <a href="https://gdc.cancer.gov/about-data/publications/pancanatlas">GDC website</a> or from our Box folder <a href="https://miami.box.com/s/ylmvqynbtchx5xhof0quaeu9w62mxaca">TCGA data<a>.
 The RNA-seq data file is EBPlusPlusAdjustPANCAN_IlluminaHiSeq_RNASeqV2.geneExp.tsv,  and the clinical data file is TCGA-CDR-SupplementalTableS1.xlsx.
 Both files should be placed in the folder CL4CAPro.
 TCGA datasets were used to train and test our models. </li>

   <li>CPTAC-3 dataset <br />
 CPTAC-3 RNA-seq and clinical data  can be downloaded from <a href="https://portal.gdc.cancer.gov/projects/CPTAC-3">GDC data portal</a>.
 We have downloaded the data and placed the files in the Box folder <a href="https://miami.box.com/s/ylmvqynbtchx5xhof0quaeu9w62mxaca">CL4CAPro/CPTAC-3&DKFZ</a>.
-In particular, RNA-seq data files are in the subfolder <a href="https://miami.box.com/s/9e9fx9dn24exib9v4s68baqjpzczovk8">GeneExp</a>.
+In particular, RNA-seq data files are in the subfolder GeneExp.
 They were used to validate the lung cancer models trained with TCGA data. </li>

   <li>DKFZ prostate dataset <br />
 DKFZ RNA-seq and cinical data can be downloaded from <a href="https://www.cbioportal.org">cBioPortal</a>.
 We have download the data and placed the file in  the Box folder <a href="https://miami.box.com/s/ylmvqynbtchx5xhof0quaeu9w62mxaca">CL4CAPro/CPTAC-3&DKFZ</a>.
 The data were used to validate prostate cancer models trained with TCGA data.  </li>